Zappi/distributed-communication/task3/digital-watch/README.md

-This is the third assignment

-Install dependencies with `python -m pip install -r requirements.txt`.
+### Task 3

 Set python enviromnent with `source .env`

-Then run `svm digital-watch.des`
+After environment has been set the project can be run with `svm digital-watch.des`